The Vatican's Right Hand Man

 The following account is from Kitty Kelly's

-On the 16 June 2005, I watched Graham being interviewed on the
+In 2005, I watched Graham being interviewed on the Larry

-Larry King show.
-(He has appeared twenty times on this show, and like Joel Osteen
+King show.
+(He has appeared twenty times on this show, and like Joel Osteen and Rick

-and Rick Warren, has never preached the full Gospel of Jesus Christ.)
+Warren, has never fully or correctly preached the full Gospel of the Lord Jesus Christ.)

 Viewing this man, at the rip old age of 87, I found it interesting

 just how diplomatic he was when asked controversial questions such as whether he agreed

 with homosexual marriage, abortion, other faiths, natural disasters and so on.
 To

 each of these fundamental questions, Graham not only sat on the fence, but sidestepped